-Our procedure for repair of septal perforation, first reported in the 70s (David N. F. Fairbanks, M.D. and Grant R. Fairbanks, M.D.), has a greater than 90% success rate, whereas other procedures have a 30% success rate or less; therefore, our procedure has become the standard of practice worldwide.
+Our procedure for repair of septal perforation, first reported in the 70s (David N. F. Fairbanks, M.D. and Grant R. Fairbanks, M.D.), has a 90% success rate or greater, whereas other procedures have a 30% success rate or less; therefore, our procedure has become the standard of practice worldwide.

-Nasal septal cartilage depends on the pink-colored, moist nasal lining, called mucosa, for its blood supply.
+Nasal septal cartilage depends for its blood supply on the pink-colored, moist nasal lining, called mucosa.
 Anything which reduces the blood supply—such as the constriction of small blood vessels by cocaine or other chemicals—can cause the cartilage to die.
 When this happens, a hole occurs.
 If a surgeon fails to close corresponding rents in the nasal mucosa after corrective nasal septal surgery and does not replace a cartilage matrix graft, the opening will enlarge, leading to a hole, or perforation, in the septum.